fsnotify/fsnotify/CONTRIBUTING.md

 3. Pull your revisions (`git fetch fork; git checkout -b my-new-feature fork/my-new-feature`)

 Notice: For smooth sailing, always use the original import path.
 Installing with `go get` makes this easy.

+Note: The maintainers will update the CHANGELOG on your behalf.
+Please don't modify it in your pull request.

 ### Testing